sap218/jabberwocky/README.md

 ---

 ## catch
-`catch` essentially "catches" key elements from textual data using an ontology's classes & synonyms, with a set of keywords one can limit their search. **Note**: it is recommended your list of keywords are exactly the classes from your chosen ontology (all in lowercase). **Note**: if a `.json` is provided, you need specify the field inside the JSON that contains the textual data to process.
+`catch` essentially "catches" key elements from textual data using an ontology's classes & synonyms, with a set of keywords one can limit their search. **note**: it is recommended your list of keywords are exactly the classes from your chosen ontology (all in lowercase). **note**: if a `.json` is provided, you need specify the field inside the JSON that contains the textual data to process.

 #### Usage
 ```